 - Hanging out at the coffee shop?
 Ask for a “for here” cup instead of paper.

 - Can’t survive without your morning coffee?
 Ask the coffee shop to fill your reusable mug or thermos.
 Iced coffee lover?
 You can get reusable tumblers too.
+Don’t have room for a whole mug in your purse or travel bag?
+Tuck a reusable cup sleeve into your bag so you can skip the paperboard sleeve.

 - If you’re like me, you almost always overestimate your appetite at a restaurant and have leftovers.
 Next time, bring your own Tupperware to bring them home in.